Wa (name of Japan)

-"It is generally thought that these Wae were from the archipelago," write Lewis and Sesay (2002:104), "but we as yet have no conclusive evidence concerning their origins."

-The word Wa
+Wa is the oldest attested name of Japan and ethnonym of the Japanese people.
+From c. the 2nd century AD Chinese and Korean scribes used the Chinese character 倭 (submissive', 'distant', 'dwarf) to refer to the various inhabitants of the Japanese archipelago, although it might have been just used to transcribe the phonetic value of a Japonic ethnonym with a respectively differing semantic connotation.
+In the 8th century, the Japanese started using the character 和 instead due to the offensive nature of the former.

 Etymology

 Although the etymological origins of Wa remain uncertain, Chinese historical texts recorded an ancient people residing in the Japanese archipelago (perhaps Kyūshū), named something like *ɁWâ, transcribed with Chinese character 倭, pronounced *ʔuɑi < *ʔwɑi in Eastern Han Chinese.
-In modern Chinese dictionaries, Carr (1992:9–10) surveys prevalent proposals for Was etymology ranging from feasible (transcribing Japanese first-person pronouns waga 我が "my; our" and ware 我 "I; oneself; thou") to shameful (writing Japanese Wa as 倭 implying "dwarf barbarians"), and summarizes interpretations for *ʼWâ "Japanese" into variations on two etymologies: "behaviorally 'submissive' or physically 'short' ".
+In modern Chinese dictionaries, Carr surveys prevalent proposals for Was etymology ranging from a transcription of the Japanese first-person pronouns waga 我が "my; our" and ware 我 "I; oneself; thou" to Wa as 倭 implying "dwarf barbarians", and summarizes interpretations for *ʼWâ "Japanese" into variations on two etymologies: "behaviorally 'submissive' or physically 'short'".

 The first "submissive; obedient" explanation began with the (121 CE) Shuowen Jiezi dictionary.
 It defines 倭 as shùnmào 順皃 "obedient/submissive", graphically explains the "person; human' radical with a wěi 委 "bent" phonetic, and quotes the above Shi Jing poem.